kishan5111/perfsmith/README.md

 - vLLM-first ingestion and deterministic decision/reporting
 - strict and balanced SLO tiers with verification flow
 - workload specs that reflect real length distributions
-- reproducible run recipes that can be lifted onto Vast or other GPU hosts
+- reproducible run recipes that can be lifted onto GPU hosts

 Planned next: